 They served the British Crown with distinction for over 200 years and are regarded as some of the best soldiers in the world.

-They currently consists of three battalions, one based in Brunei and the other two battalions in Shorncliffe, UK.
+They currently consist of three battalions, one based in Brunei and the other two battalions in Shorncliffe, UK.

 After the partition of India in 1947, four of the 10 Gurkha regiments (2nd King Edward VII’s Own Gurkha Rifles: The Sirmoor Rifles, 6th Queen Elizabeth’s Own Gurkha Rifles, 7th Duke of Edinburgh’s Own Gurkha Rifles, 10th Princess Mary’s Own Gurkha Rifles) opted to transfer to the British Army and formed the main part of the what is now called the Brigade of Gurkhas.
 The Brigade moved to Malaya in 1952 and was near constantly involved in the Brunei Revolt, Malayan Emergency and Borneo Confrontation.